Goris: Religion

+Government

+Goris is the centre of the Goris Municipality, which includes the villages of Akner, Bardzravan, Hartashen, Karahunj, Khndzoresk, Nerkin Khndzoresk, Shurnukh, Verishen, and Vorotan, as well as the abandoned villages of Aghbulagh, Dzorak and Vanand.
+The municipality was formed following the administrative reform of 2016.
+The current mayor of the municipality is Albert Arushanyan.

 Culture

 The stone pyramids of Old Kores located to the east of the modern town are one of the most attractive sites in Goris.
 The old town is home to the 4th-century basilica of Saint Hripsime.
 The basilica was renovated during the 16th century.
-However it was closed during the Soviet period.
+However, it was closed during the Soviet period.
 It underwent major renovation in 2010 and was reopened to the public in October 2013.

 Goris is a prominent cultural centre in Syunik.
 It has a cultural palace, a public library and a dramatic theatre.

 The archaeological museum of Goris opened in 1948 is dedicated to the rich history of the Syunik region.
 The house-museum of writer Axel Bakunts has been operating in the town since 1970, while the Goris art gallery has been operating since 2001.
 Other museums in the town include the geological museum of Goris and the Local Lore Museum of Goris.

 Goris has a rich heritage in the music of Armenia and is a major centre for traditional musical instruments.
 It is the birthplace of the famous musician Gusan Ashot.

 The city of Goris is known for its carpets and has long had a rich carpet weaving culture.
 Goris and its surrounding villages are regarded as the centre of the Zangezur sub-group of the Armenian carpet.

 Goris is home to an annual mulberry festival which during the month of August.

 Transportation

-The M-2 Highway that connects the capital Yerevan with southern Armenia and the Nagorno-Karabakh Republic passes through Goris.
+The M-2 Highway that connects the capital Yerevan with southern Armenia and Nagorno-Karabakh passes through Goris.
 Since November 2021, the Goris-Kapan road that connects the town with Kapan and at some points crosses the de facto Armenia-Azerbaijan border has not been in use due to the establishment of Azerbaijani border controls on the road, with an alternative route going through Tatev being used instead.

 The Goris Airport, is located 10 kilometers south of Goris, near the village of Khot.
-It has been closed since the collapse of the USSR in 1991.
-However, the Armenian government plans on reconstructing the airport and opening it to public and private service by 2016.
-According to the central government, it is envisaged to operate starting from 2016.
-The airport will allow tourists to visit the Syunik region and Zangezur Mountains as well as the Tatev monastery and other summer resorts around the town.
+It has been closed since 1993.
+In 2009, the Armenian government declared that it was considering the possibility of reconstructing and reopening the airport.
+In 2010, it was reported that the reconstruction of the airport would be completed by 2016.
+However, this did not occur.
+In September 2023, it was announced that work on the reconstruction of the airport was underway.